I have spent most of my career working for nonprofit organizations that rely heavily on volunteerism.

 Businesses that stop what they are doing and reach out to help their community demonstrate social responsibility.

-2. Improves Recruitment, Retention, and Engagement
+4. Improves Recruitment, Retention, and Engagement

 Employees aspire to work for an organization that makes a difference.
-A corporate volunteer program will help with recruitment, retention, and engagement efforts.

-And while many organizations have missions to help other people, those that don’t can participate by supplying the free labor to help get the job done.
+And while many organizations have missions to help other people, those that don’t can participate by supplying free labor to help get the job done.

-3. Employees Speak Highly of Their Employer
+5. Employees Speak Highly of Their Employer

 They will share the experience with family and friends and give credit to their employer.

-4. Great For PR and Marketing
+6. Great for PR and Marketing

 These are remarkable findings that should be enough incentive for businesses to develop an internal volunteer program.